Shebeck/Personal-Webpage/README.md

 # Personal-Webpage
-Personal webpage to display information about my self as well as my resume for recruiting agencys and future employers to look at.
+Personal-Webpage is to display information about myself as well as my resume for recruiting agencies and future employers to look at.
+All of my documentation will be in a Word Document and will be avilable to be download.
+I will also try and keep this repository updated.
+All of the code will be available to be downloaded as well.
+Everything from creation of the Documentation in the Word document to the actual website to this GitHub repository is all configured by myself.
+If you have anyquestions please feel free to reach out and ask me, Thank You Bryan Shebeck
+Email - Shebeck86@gmail.com